JOsborne80/osticket-prereqs/README.md

 </p>
 > Pre-Installation continued.
   In order to make sure our selections are correct for IIS we put in a loopback to get the ISS page.
-Next we install PHP Manager for IIS.Next we download the Rewrite Module.
+Next we install PHP Manager for IIS.Next we download the Rewrite Module Create a C: folder and call it PHP.Unzip php contents file into PHP folder.
 </p>

 <p>